 How to fit in the extras is one of the most frequently asked questions I get.
 For example, yes, I love our curriculum but how do I work that wonderful resource work our day?
 How do we fit in science and history?
 But what about brushing teeth?
 What about the roaming toddler?

-The first half of this year you’ve likely been concentrating on the basics.
+You’ve likely been concentrating on the basics.
 And we must do the basics well.
-But this week I’ll share some strategies to help you with those homeschool extras.
+But in this series I’ll share some strategies to help you with those homeschool extras.
 Even if you just might be cruising along pretty well.
 But, first off…

 What are the basics?